 Registering your pet pig(s)

-It is important that the locations of all pigs kept in NI are registered with DARD for disease control purposes.
+It is important that the locations of all pigs kept in Northern Ireland (NI) are registered with DAERA for disease control purposes.
 In 2012 Aujeszky’s Disease (AD) was successfully eradicated from the pig population on the island of Ireland and other exotic pig diseases such as Foot and Mouth Disease (FMD) and Classical/African Swine Fever(C/ASF) are not present.
-In the event of an outbreak of disease of concern to DARD, e.g. AD, FMD, etc, it is vital that we are aware of the location of all pigs and their movement history in order to minimise spread and facilitate speedy eradication where necessary.
+In the event of an outbreak of disease of concern to DAERA, e.g. AD, FMD, etc, it is vital that we are aware of the location of all pigs and their movement history in order to minimise spread and facilitate speedy eradication where necessary.

-Keepers of pet pigs should be aware that legislation relating to pig keeping in N. Ireland (NI) which applies to commercial pig keepers also applies to them.
-Anyone intending to keep a pig in NI must first register their details with the Department of Agriculture and Rural Development (DARD).
+Keepers of pet pigs should be aware that legislation relating to pig keeping in NI which applies to commercial pig keepers also applies to them.
+Anyone intending to keep a pig in NI must first register their details with the Department of Agriculture, Environment and Rural Affairs (DAERA).
 This includes those intending to keep a single pet pig.

 Article (4) of The Pigs (Records, Identification and Movement) Order (Northern Ireland) 2012 requires that: